raandree/PxCPowerShellWorkshop2/README.md

 - ### String Concatenation / Formatting

-  -  Formatting a number as currency.
+  - Formatting a number as currency andin  many other ways.

     The available formatters are documented in           [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings).

     ```powershell
     1..10 | ForEach-Object { 'There is {0,20:C} on my bank account' -f (Get-Random -Minimum 10 -Maximum 10000) }